BlitzNoval/Web-Application-AI-Bias-Detector/README.md

 **Vercel Deployment:** https://skewed-lenses.vercel.app/

+> **Note:** To protect API credentials, requests to Gemini, Claude, and Llama are routed through a server-side AI service rather than being made directly from the browser.
+The service is exposed via an ngrok tunnel during deployment, ensuring provider API keys remain secure and are never included in the client bundle.

-> **Note:** AI-generated outputs rely on external AI services.
-Response times and generation success rates may vary depending on provider availability, network conditions, and current service load.
+Because responses depend on external AI providers and intermediary network routing, generation times and request success rates may vary depending on service availability, network conditions, and provider load.